Scroll

 What does it do?

 Delegat Group produces and distributes super-premium wine internationally under the Oyster Bay and Barossa Valley Estate brands.
-Oyster Bay is the number one selling New Zealand wine brand in the UK, Australia and Canada, and is growing quickly in the USA.
+Oyster Bay is a leading New Zealand wine brand in the UK, Australia, Canada and the US.

 Why do we own it?

-Delegat has invested for continued growth by expanding its winery capacity and increasing vineyard plantings to meet its goal of continuous growth in case sales.
-A large part of the growth is likely to be driven by the US market, which remains relatively immature.
+Delegat has invested for continued growth by expanding its winery capacity and increasing vineyard plantings to meet its goals for growth in case sales towards five million cases.
+A large part of the growth is likely to be driven by the US market, which remains relatively immature in penetration of the sauvignon blanc and pinot gris varietals.

 What does it do?